tat0820/imagestock/README.md

 and also can listen to the music of them.<br>
 <br>
 This is a really simple app.<br>
-Enjoy watching those artworks and if you're interested, click the picure.<br>
-So the picture turns to youtube, and starts playing the music.
+Enjoy watching those artworks and if you're interested, click the picure.So the picture turns to youtube, and starts playing the music.